MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/effects/shaders/index.md

 ## [SkiaSharp circular gradients](circular-gradients.md)

-Learn about the different types of gradients based on circles.
+Learn about the different types of gradients based on circles, and use them for masks or specular highlights.

 ## [SkiaSharp bitmap tiling](bitmap-tiling.md)